Structure-preserving Finite Element Methods for Stationary MHD Models: Introduction

-In this paper, we continue and extend this study for the stationary problem by keeping either $\bm{E}$ or $\bm{j}$ and discretizing them with appropriate finite element spaces.
-We will refer the corresponding discretizations as $\bm{B}$-$\bm{E}$ and $\bm{B}$-$\bm{j}$ formulations respectively.
+In this paper, we continue and extend this study for the stationary problem.
+Instead of retaining $\bm{E}$ explicitly as a variable, we choose $\bm{B}$ and $\bm{j}$ as electromagnetic variables motivated by the energy law.